1973 Z1 900 Super 4

 All other Z1's have a close Frame/Engine Number range, this range was anywhere within 250 apart

-All engine & frame production used a sequential numbering system from 1 to 20,000
+Engine & frame production followed a sequential numbering system from 1 to 20,000

-Engines were time consuming to build, frames were not, thus frames have a lower number than the engine
+Engines were more time consuming to assemble, thus the frame typically has a lower number than the engine.

-Frames were ready & waiting for the engines to be placed in on the assembly line.
+Frames were ready & waiting for their engine when it was time for assembly on the production line.

-All engine & frame production used a sequential numbering system from 1 to 20,000
+Engine & frame production followed a sequential numbering system from 1 to 20,000

-Engines were time consuming to build, frames were not, thus frames have a lower number than the engine
+Engines were more time consuming to assemble, thus the frame typically has a lower number than the engine.

-Frames were ready & waiting for the engines to be placed in on the assembly line.
+Frames were ready & waiting for their engine when it was time for assembly on the production line.

 All Z1 Engine Numbers are stamped on a 65mm by 14mm raised platform on right side of engine.

-Kawasaki received some complaints black paint would start peeling off the engine within months of buying.
+Kawasaki received complaints the black paint would begin peeling off within months of purchase.

-Kawasaki received some complaints black paint would start peeling off the engine within months of buying.
+Kawasaki received complaints the black paint would begin peeling off within months of purchase.

 The Z1 colors: Orange on Brown or Yellow on Green (only available in Europe).